spencer-shadley/completed-class/class-content/20-State/03-Algorithms/03-simplify-path/README.md

     '/c';
     ```

-    - Since we start at folder `a`, cd in folder `b` which is inside of `a`.
+    - Since we start at directory `a`, cd in directory `b` which is inside of `a`.
 Then we come up one level, back to `a`, then come up another level, up to the root, then go into `c` which is a the root level.

     - Given the following path: